IsaacMoretao/React-design-isistem/README.md

 <p align="center">
   This is a study project, which was put together by rocketseat, made by me, <br />
-  which uses tailwindcss, storybook, vite, typescript and more, to see the result <a href='' target='_blank'>Click here</a>
+  which uses tailwindcss, storybook, vite, typescript and more, to see the result <a href='https://isaacmoretao.github.io/React-design-isistem/' target='_blank'>Click here</a>
 </p>

 <br/><br/>